itscodenation/curriculum-15-16/unitsYear2/11-Entrepreneurialism/README.md

 ##How to Submit
 Push to your GitHub and promote to friends and family!
 Also be sure to add this to your portfolio page.

+The final code for this project must be pushed back up to your repo on GitHub. **Then share the link to their repo at bit.ly/ScriptEdProjects**

+To push to GitHub run the following commands in your terminal:
+`git status`
+`git add .`
+`git commit -m "example comment"`
+`git push origin master`

 ##Homework
 You are your own boss!
 Feel free to work on this outside of ScriptEd as often as you would like.